RitabrataDas343/Expressando-TDoC2021/documentation/expressando-day4.md

 ![alt text](https://miro.medium.com/max/318/1*MKShVvV1S-XUOqRJ5AbN-w.jpeg)

 In Fig. I am draw a Side: a,b,c and angle: gamma.
 Now this gamma is always less than 90 degree, So we can say: If gamma is less than 90 degree or pi/2 we consider it as a finger.

+By, this point we can easily derive Sides: a,b,c (see CODE) and from cosine theorem we can also derive gamma or angle between two finger.
+As you read earlier, if gamma is less than 90 degree we treated it as a finger.
+After knowing gamma we just draw circle with radius 4 in approximate distance to farthest point.
+And after we just simple put text in images we represent finger counts (cnt).

 ```python
 if count_defects == 1: